 Pay close attention to Printful’s print file guidelines before creating your designs.
 They’re a little different for each product, but these are basic rules to follow:

-Use our Mockup Generator to get an idea of how your product will look, but remember that what you see on screen won’t always look exactly the same when printed in real life.
+Use our Design Maker’s mockup feature to get an idea of how your product will look, but remember that what you see on screen won’t always look exactly the same when printed in real life.
 Order samples at 20% off to test your designs before selling them to customers.

 It’s easy to start selling t-shirts online.
 All you need is an idea, a niche that’ll love it, and the readily available tools to get you going: an ecommerce platform and print-on-demand provider.
 With this blog post, you have the tools to find your niche and create a design.

 We’ll even help you take it one step further by giving you free t-shirt designs.
-Use them as they are, or add some unique elements with our mockup generator!
+Use them as they are, or add some unique elements with our Design Maker!